Human Capital, Female Employment and Electricity: Evidence from the Early 20th-Century United States

 'Nobody Wants to Work Anymore': Lifetime Wage Experiences and the Decline of Male Labor Force Participation in the United States (with Remy Levin)

-Male labor force participation (MLFP) has declined sharply over the past 50 years in the United States.
-We show that a key driver of this decline is changes in mens' beliefs about the returns to work, shaped by their lifetime experiences of aggregate male wages.
-Using PSID data tracking individual labor histories linked to state-level real male wage time series, we find that prime-age MLFP increases with the average male wage in a man's state of birth over his lifetime, even after controlling for current labor market conditions and a host of fixed effects and covariates.
-A one standard deviation increase in the average experienced aggregate lifetime hourly wage - corresponding to $0.33 and comparable to the difference in 2000 between being born in 1970 in Louisiana and Texas - raises the probability of labor force participation by 10 percentage points.
-These effects persist for men who migrate and are stronger when restricting to same-race wages.
-Our findings suggest that lifetime wage experiences shape long-term beliefs about work, generating lasting spillovers from labor demand to labor supply.
+US male labor force participation (MLFP) has declined sharply over the past 50 years.
+We show that a key driver of this decline is changes in men's beliefs about the returns to work, shaped by lifetime exposure to aggregate male wages.
+Using PSID data and state-level wage series, we find that MLFP rises with the average male wage in a man's birth state over his life.
+A one SD increase raises participation by 10pp.
+Effects persist for migrants and are stronger within race.
+Our findings suggest lifetime wage experiences shape beliefs, generating long-term spillovers from labor demand to labor supply.

 The Yeoman's Portfolio: Measuring Risk Preferences Historically Using Crop Choice (with Remy Levin)